calblueprint/docs/PLs.md

 If you remember nothing else, remember these.

 **Get users.** It's easy to spot a project on a trajectory for success: it has users.
 It's that simple.
-Give people unfinished work if they can use it.
+Pilot unfinished work if people can use it.
 The earlier you get users, the less time you'll spend building things that don't matter.